LindsayWray/Pandemic-Simulator/README.md

 >		8 7 3 6 "[<4,7>,<4,8>,<5,8>,<6,8>]"

-gridsize, number of rounds, infection threshold, recovery threshold, and the coordinates of an x amount of infected persons
+Which consecutively represents a gridsize, number of rounds, infection threshold, recovery threshold, and the coordinates of an x amount of infected persons

 ## Run tests